farao-community/farao-community.github.io/pages/docs/input-data/crac-fbconstraint.md

 Instead of using order code as third identifier, the element name can be used as it is defined in the UCTE format literature as well.
 This implies that network elements from the IIDM network have to be identifiable with two different type of IDs "fromNode toNode orderCode" and "fromNode toNode elementName".
 This is handled by the aliases, a network elementhas its ID "fromNode toNode orderCode" when it's imported from UCTE format, but aliases can be created to identify it with other names.

 Another problem is that from/to nodes can be inverted in the CRAC compared to what is present in the network.
-Such branches are correctly identified when the file is imported, but appears to be inverted in the resulting Crac - meaning that their flow sign might be different between the 'CORE-definition' of the branch and the 'FARAO-definition' of the branch.
-The inversion of the branch is tracked in the [CracCreationContext](/docs/input-data/crac/creation-context) so as to handle properly the sign of the flow when the results of the RAO are exported.
+Such branches are correctly identified when the file is imported, but appears to be inverted in the resulting CRAC - meaning that their flow sign might be different between the 'CORE-definition' of the branch and the 'FARAO-definition' of the branch.
+The inversion of the branch is tracked in the [CracCreationContext](import#crac-creator) so as to handle properly the sign of the flow when the results of the RAO are exported.

-#### Thresholds
+#### Thresholds {#thresholds}

 Thresholds can be defined in several ways in this format.
 There are two types of thresholds – permanent and temporary.
 In our model  permanent limits make sense on preventive and curative states whereas temporary limits make sense only the outage states.